History of SLCCGP

 In conjunction with these regional efforts, in 2003 Leave a Legacy St. Louis® developed a partners program to expand corporate awareness of the Council and planned giving, as it continued to produce the annual Senior Circuit (now known as Prime Life) publication.
 LAL also helped bring several nationally recognized speakers to St. Louis, including Paul G. Schervish, director of the Center on Wealth and Philanthropy at Boston College (author of the "Golden Age" study), and Claire Gaudiani, author of The Greater Good.

 In 2006, Leave a Legacy St. Louis® in partnership with Gateway Center for Giving successfully launched "Will to Give," a regional effort to increase charitable bequest giving through nonprofit presentations educating attendees on the value of leaving a bequest to their favorite charities.
 In Will to Give's first year, 150 nonprofit organizations took part in training and, in turn, delivered presentations to over 8,000 individuals about the importance of "leaving a legacy."

 As both the Council's activities and its Leave a Legacy® efforts expanded, the Board developed its first ever five-year strategic plan to focus on and address the opportunities and challenges going forward.
 Council membership currently exceeds 170, with a target of exceeding 200 in the coming few years.
-A planned all-day conference in 2009 and the launch of the community-wide "Legacy Awards" in June 2008 continue to increase the vitality and significance of the Saint Louis Planned Giving Council, both to its members and to the greater St. Louis community.
+An all-day conference began in 2009 and continues to increase the vitality and significance of the Saint Louis Planned Giving Council, both to its members and to the greater St. Louis community.